vishakhhegde/ObjectDetection/README.md

 Our classification pipeline is novel, in the sense that we introduce a spherical hinge loss which forces the embedding (or features) of non-objects to have a norm zero.
 On the other hand, it forces the features of objects to have a unit norm.
 Another way to look at this is that our neural network only activates when it sees and object and does not activate for background regions.

+This was part of a seminar course on representation learning.
+We have a report for it.
+Can be accessed at: https://www.dropbox.com/s/21ny6hoeb1zbdqw/project-report-331b.pdf?dl=0

+If you find any bugs in the code, or are not clear about the highlevel idea of this project, please get in touch with me!

 More updates coming soon!
 Stay tuned!